-The UPC also deals with counterclaims for revocation and other defences and hears actions against decisions which the EPO takes when carrying out tasks related to Unitary Patent protection.
+The UPC will also deal with counterclaims for revocation and other defences and will hear actions against decisions which the EPO takes when carrying out tasks related to Unitary Patent protection.

-The UPC also deals with the infringement and validity of supplementary protection certificates (SPCs) issued for products protected by EPs or UPs.
+The UPC will also deal with the infringement and validity of supplementary protection certificates (SPCs) issued for products protected by EPs or UPs.

-The national courts of Contracting Member States remain competent for actions which do not come within the exclusive competence of the UPC, e.g. cases relating to compulsory licensing and entitlement.
-In addition, during the initial transitional period a proprietor is able to register to opt-out their EPs (but not any UPs) from the jurisdiction of the UPC.
+The national courts of Contracting Member States will remain competent for actions which do not come within the exclusive competence of the UPC, e.g. cases relating to compulsory licensing and entitlement.
+In addition, during the initial transitional period a proprietor will be able to register to opt out their EPs (but not any UPs) from the jurisdiction of the UPC.